Developer Guide

 Implementation

-The find command is used by the users to search for a Cheese
+The find command is used by the users to search for a Cheese, Order or Customer

 how the data should be filtered, sorted and displayed to the user.

 filtered and sorted.
-In the case of Customer
+In the case of Customers, which can be filtered by Name,

 The comparator outlines the order of the results, to ensure that the most relevant

 results are displayed to the users at a higher priority.
-In the case of Name
+In the case of Name, the

 keyword “David” should rank the name “David” above the name “Davida”, as a complete